 Choose from one of five custom sailing catamarans and enjoy full bar services, live music, photography, videography, a variety of food menus and custom decor, all with the help of your personal wedding coordinator.
 Leave your special day in good hands and focus on the most important part: celebrating!

 Whether you prefer a romantic sunset ceremony around Maui or a wedding day trip to Lana’i, Trilogy has everything you need to make your dream wedding a reality.
-Download the Trilogy Wedding Information Packet or give them a call at (808) 874-5649 for more information.
+Call them at (808) 874-5649 for more information.

 Top 10 Wedding Photo Tips